tcrapts/touchbase-api-wrapper/README.md

 # Touchbase demo
-A proof of concept for pushing a .csv file to [Touchbase](https://touchbase.report)
+A proof of concept for pushing a .csv file to [Touchbase](https://touchbase.report).
+[Full documentation is available on the Touchbase website](https://docs.touchbase.report)

 # Usage
 Run the script with `python run.py` or use the [Poetry package manager](https://python-poetry.org/docs/).